iftekharalamfahim/CppCodeForge/CppCodeForge/docs/notes/04-ArraysAndVectors.md

 - Each value in an array is called an element, and each element can be accessed using its index.
 - The index of the first element in an array is 0, the index of the second element is 1, and so on.
 And the last element is at index n-1, where n is the number of elements in the array.
 - The size of an array must be specified at the time of declaration and cannot be changed later.
-- Arrays can be single-dimensional or multi-dimensional.
+- Arrays can be single-dimensional or multidimensional.
 - The size of an Array is fixed at compile time.
 - Array elements can be accessed and modified individually using their index.
 - Arrays are bound-checked at runtime, meaning that accessing an element outside the bounds of the array can lead to undefined behavior.